Chirality-dependent second-order spin current in systems with time-reversal symmetry: Introduction

 While the theory of CISS in organic materials has been intensively investigated~\cite{Evers2022}, that in inorganic materials has not been explored.
 Because the CISS is observed in the paramagnetic phase~\cite{Inui2020, Shishido2021}, the spin polarization occurs in the states with time-reversal symmetry.
 However, it is known that a spin current linear in the electric field does not arise in single-channel systems with time-reversal symmetry~\cite{Bardarson2008}.
 This theorem makes the construction of the CISS theory difficult.

-In this study, we construct a chiral tight-binding model with time-reversal symmetry and evaluate the spin conductivity in the first- and second-order with respect to the electric field.
-Specifically, we study a tight-binding model with chiral hopping and spin-orbit coupling to calculate the spin conductivity using the Boltzmann transport equation.
+In this study, we assume that the spin currents are generated in the experiments of CISS and evaluate the spin conductivity in the constructed chiral tight-binding model with time-reversal symmetry.
+Specifically, we study a tight-binding model with chiral hopping and spin-orbit coupling to calculate the spin conductivity in the first- and second-order with respect to the electric field using the Boltzmann transport equation.
 We show that the first-order spin conductivity vanishes in the tight-binding model, while the second-order spin conductivity can be finite.
 Furthermore, the spin conductivity changes its sign by reversing the chirality of the model.
 The present results reveal the existence of spin currents in systems with time-reversal symmetry and the existence of chirality-dependent spin currents.
 They provide useful information for understanding the chirality-dependent spin polarization phenomena in systems with time-reversal symmetry.

 This paper is organized as follows.
 In Sect.~\ref{sec:symmetry-analysis}, we start with symmetry analysis of spin conductivities in the first- and second-order with respect to the electric field in the Hamiltonians with time-reversal symmetry.
 In Sect.~\ref{sec:model-analysis}, we introduce a specific chiral tight-binding model and calculate the chirality dependence of the second-order spin conductivity.
 We also discuss the parameters required for the chirality-dependent spin conductivity to arise.
 Section~\ref{sec:conclusion} is devoted for discussions and conclusions.